sabrinaforrester/notebook.py/readme.md

     ```

 ## Input
+> Read, Evaluate, Print, Loop (REPL)
+> executes individual blocks of code (usually a simgle line) and then returns the user to a prompt
 - input()
     - built-in function to prompt the user for input
     - Function may be used empty